ChrisBHammond/PictureNaturalSorting/README.md

 # PictureNaturalSorting

-This little program project came from a problem I encountered with the Costco photo printing website.
+This little programming project came from a problem I encountered with the Costco photo printing website.
 Our photographer who shot our wedding named the pictures in the following format.
 "John & Jane wedding photos 1"
 "John & Jane wedding photos 2"